 My training experience includes having trained around 100 puppies.
 This doesn’t count the many raised by us to 8 weeks.
 I also have experience training at high levels in AKC obedience.
 I’ve put many obedience titles on several dogs including completing 3 CDX’s, and numerous rally titles at all levels.
 I’ve won over 2 dozen first places at AKC obedience trials.
 I have received several perfect scores in AKC rally obedience.
 My list of accomplishments also includes a rally combined high in trial at a very large trial.
 I have received scores of 197 and 197 1/2 in AKC Open A obedience classes.
 These are extremely high scores at this level.
 In fact, scores this high often win High in Trial.

 I’ve also successfully trained at the very highest level in AKC obedience: Utility.
 It is at the Utility level that dogs do very advanced work.
 They sniff scented articles out of a pile.
 These dogs do directed retrieves and directed jumping.
 They do obedience work from a distance (with dog on one side of a ring and handler on the other).
 Jack and I began training for Utility (UD title).
 He received his first utility leg at his second weekend of shows.
+Jack’s score for that run was a 195 (out of a possible 200) and earned him a first place.
 Unfortunately, I wasn’t able to complete Jack’s utility tile.
 We placed him in another home two weeks after he received that first leg.
 See Jack’s page to see a couple of videos of him and me competing at an obedience trial.

 A Good Home is a Must